Magnon Nonlinear Hall Effect in 2D Antiferromagnetic Insulators

-While the ${\cal D}_{z}$ preserves two-fold degeneracy, it breaks $C_{2}{\cal T}$ symmetry, where $C_{2}$ denotes the $\pi$ rotation along $x/y$-axis, leading to $\epsilon(k)\neq\epsilon(-k)$ as shown in Fig.\ref{fig2}(a).
-This correction induced by the ${\cal D}_{z}$ leads to the emergence of spin-Hall like magnon current, known as linear magnon SNE\cite{cheng2016spin, zyuzin2016magnon, lee_prb_2018_97}.
-In addition to linear Hall response, the odd nature of $\boldsymbol{\Omega}(k)$, arising from the broken inversion symmetry $\cal P$, gives rise to a nonlinear Hall response\cite{sodemann2015quantum}.
-By solving the Boltzmann equation, as detailed in SM.V\cite{Supplemental_Materials}, we derived the nonlinear spin-Nernst conductivity $I^{s}$ and thermal Hall conductivity $I^{\epsilon}$ of magnons up to second order, which are given by
+As shown in Fig. \ref{fig2}(a), the ${\cal D}_{z}$ breaks the combined symmetry $C_{2}{\cal T}$\,(${\cal T}^{\prime}$), where $C_{2}$ denotes the $\pi$ rotation along $x/y$-axis and ${\cal T}$ is time-reversal symmetry, resulting in $\epsilon(k)$\,$\neq$\,$\epsilon(-k)$.
+This correction can induce the emergence of spin-Hall like magnon current by introducing the temperature gradient $\boldsymbol{\nabla}{T}$, known as linear magnon spin Nernst effect\,(SNE) \,\cite{cheng2016spin, zyuzin2016magnon, lee_prb_2018_97}.
+In addition to linear Hall response, the odd nature of $\boldsymbol{\Omega}(k)$, arising from the broken inversion symmetry $\cal P$, gives rise to a nonlinear Hall response\,\cite{sodemann2015quantum}.
+By solving the Boltzmann equation, as detailed in supplemental materials(SM)\,\cite{Supplemental_Materials}, we derived the nonlinear spin-Nernst conductivity $I^{s}_{2}$ and thermal Hall conductivity $I^{\epsilon}_{2}$ for magnons up to second order, expressed as follows